Moreland, Ramirez, Benintendi homer as Red Sox top Yanks 5-4

+The Boston Red Sox powered up, both at the plate and on the mound.

-Mitch Moreland and Hanley Ramirez hit back-to-back home runs and Andrew Benintendi later connected off struggling Masahiro Tanaka, powering the Boston Red Sox over the New York Yankees 5-4 on Tuesday night.
+Mitch Moreland and Hanley Ramirez hit back-to-back home runs and Andrew Benintendi later connected off struggling Masahiro Tanaka, boosting Boston over the New York Yankees 5-4 on Tuesday night.

-The Red Sox made their first visit of the season to Yankee Stadium, and the matchup between the longtime rivals and top teams in the AL East had the feel of October, mostly because of the raw weather — low 50s, windy and damp.
+"Good to see the offense start to impact the baseball with a little bit more regularity," Red Sox manager John Farrell said.

-Boston began the day next-to-last in the majors with just 53 homers, but manager John Farrell said before the game that he thought his team would soon pick up the power pace.
+Boston began the day next-to-last in the majors with just 53 homers, but Farrell said before the game he thought his team would soon pick up the power pace.

-Playing at the new Yankee Stadium for the first time without now-retired slugger David Ortiz on the roster, the Red Sox launched a trio of long balls and moved within a game of first-place New York.
+Playing at the new Yankee Stadium for the first time without now-retired slugger David Ortiz on the roster, the Red Sox launched a trio of long balls and moved within a game of AL East-leading New York.

+"I guess it depends on where we play, too.
+You know obviously this is a short porch here," Benintendi said.
+"It's going to come.
+The homers will come."

+Kimbrel posted his 17th save in 18 chances.
+He fanned one batter on a wild pitch, and struck out big-hitting rookie Aaron Judge on a 99 mph fastball to finish it.

 A lefty-swinging cleanup hitter, same as Big Papi, got it going when Moreland delivered with a long two-run drive to right-center field in the fourth inning.
 Ramirez followed with a liner to left for a 4-1 lead.